 When you encounter a problem that you think may be related to our service, we absolutely want to hear about it so we can fix it or help you get it fixed.

 However, in order to help you, we need certain information.
 If all you tell us is that something is "down" or "doesn't work," you are severely limiting our ability to troubleshoot the problem.
 This is compounded if you say "my site" or "the service," and that's even more true if you host more than one thing with us.

 First and foremost, if the problem you're experiencing involves an error message, absolutely, positively, do not omit or paraphrase the error message.
 Include the full text of the error message.
 If you don't, you'll wait around for us to respond, and our response will be "what's the full text of the error message you're receiving?"
 (Or, possibly, a link to this FAQ entry.)
-That's wasted time, which is no good if there's really a problem.
+That delay won't help you at all, which is no good if there's really a problem.

 If there is no error message, but something doesn't work the way you expect, then carefully explain in detail:

 - what you're doing,